jp7677/dxvk-nvapi/README.md

 ## Requirements

-This implementation uses several DXVK extension points, thus using DXVK is a requirements.
-Using Wine's D3D11 will fail.
+This implementation is supposed to be used on Linux using Wine or derivates like Proton.
+It uses several DXVK extension points, having DXVK (D3D11 and DXGI) is a requirements.
+Using Wine's D3D11 or DXGI will fail.
 Usage of NVAPI-DXVK is not restricted to NVIDIA-GPU's since no specific NVIDIA hardware features are needed.

 ## How to build